Generative Design AI Workflow

 An expert's workflow of using Generative Design

-Using 'Edit Model' tool
+The 'Edit Model' tool popped up again!

 The expert user would use the 'Edit Model' tool to add parameter bodies, however they have developed the knowledge through experience, leaving the novice user in confusion.

-Design & Solution
+Design

-Updating the Generative Design toolbar
+Updating the Generative Design Toolbar

 The first direction was towards improving the grouping of tools and UX copy to provide more context to the novice user.